nathanaeljnam/Snakes-and-Ladders-Analysis-Using-Monte-Carlo-Simulation/README.md

 We can see our Markov approach follows our Monte Carlo simulation approach quite closely.

-There are a lot of other cool things that we can do with the probabilities from a Markov matrix but we will not go into detail for the sake of length.
+There are a lot of other cool things that we can do with the probabilities from a Markov matrix, but we will not go into detail for the sake of length.

 ### Multiple Player Game